sandeepsnairms/banking-multi-agent-workshop/02_completed/python/langgraph/README.md

 #### Terminal 2 - Start the Banking API:

-Open a new terminal, navigate to `python` folder, then run:
+Open a new terminal, navigate to `python/langgraph` folder, then run:

 ```bash
 python -m venv .venv